-- Supreme Court (General Civil Procedure) Rules 2015 especially order 64 - Practice Note SC CA 3 Civil Appeals - Registrar's Note on the preparation of a written case - Registrar's Note on the preparation of leave application books and appeal books.
+- Supreme Court (General Civil Procedure) Rules 2015 especially Order 64 - Practice Note SC CA 3 Civil applications and appeals - · Registrar's note for civil applications and appeals.

 Get to know your obligations

 As a party in a civil proceeding, you need to understand what is known as overarching obligations, which are in sections 16-26 of the Civil Procedure Act 2010.